lbl-srg/obc/specification/source/useCases.rst

 Successful End Condition     User is able to (i) compare the performance of
                              different control sequences in terms of selected pre-defined criteria, and (ii) evaluate the ability of a selected control sequence to enable the building/system to meet or exceed externally-defined performance criteria.
 ---------------------------  ---------------------------------------------------
 Failed End Condition         1.
-Building/system model or
+Building or plant model or
                              configuration information for generic model template is incomplete.

                              2. Performance requirements or targets are incomplete or inconsistent wrt the specific